Prometheus-X-association/t-ai-carisma/docs/carisma/README.md

 ### Requirements

 - R1.
-CARiSMA MUST allow an AI expert to create an AI scenario model
+CARiSMA MUST allow an AI Expert to create an AI scenario model
 - R2.
-CARiSMA MUST allow an AI expert to analyse the AI scenario model
+CARiSMA MUST allow an AI Expert to analyse the AI scenario model
 - R3.
-CARiSMA MUST allow an AI expert to create an AI Analysis report
+CARiSMA MUST allow an AI Expert to create an AI Analysis report
 - R4.
-CARiSMA MUST allow an AI expert to view the AI Analysis Report
+CARiSMA MUST allow an AI Expert to view the AI Analysis Report
 - R5.
-CARiSMA MUST allow an AI expert to improve the AI Analysis Report
+CARiSMA MUST allow an AI Expert to improve the AI Analysis Report
 - R6.
-CARiSMA SHOULD allow an AI expert to share an AI Analysis Report with the building block "Distributed Data Visualization"
+CARiSMA SHOULD allow an AI Expert to share an AI Analysis Report with the building block "Distributed Data Visualization"
 - R7.
 The building block "Distributed Data Visualization SHOULD allow a user (the data subject) to view the AI Analysis Report

 ## Integrations